beefman92/web-project-4-neighborhood-chef/README.md

 This project is made by [Yibo Zhao](http://18.144.2.153:8080/) and [Fang Hong](https://sososummer88.github.io/).

 ## Demo
-You can visit our website here.
+You can visit our website https://neighborhood-chef.herokuapp.com/.

 ## Feature
 For users: